Emmanuel-N-C/FlightBookingAutomation/README.md

-**Flight Booking Automation**
+# TestNG Automation Project

-This project provides automated test coverage for a flight booking web application using **Selenium WebDriver**, **Java**, **TestNG**, and **Maven**.
+This repository contains an automated testing framework built with **Selenium WebDriver**, **Java**, **TestNG**, and **Maven**.

-Features
+##  Features
-- Automates flight search, booking, and payment flows.
+- Automated functional tests for web applications using Selenium WebDriver.
-- Validates booking details with assertions to ensure data accuracy.
+- Managed test execution flow and reporting with TestNG.
-- Designed with Page Object Model (POM) for maintainability.
+- Configured Maven for build automation and dependency management.
-- Generates TestNG reports for test results.
+- Uses TestNG annotations and XML configuration for flexible test execution.

- Tech Stack
+##  Tech Stack
 - Java
 - Selenium WebDriver
 - TestNG